 Investment properties are interests in land and buildings held to earn recurring income and/or for capital appreciation.
-In 2007 and 2008, before the completion of construction of these properties, such interests were recorded as non-current assets under "Land use rights" or "Assets under construction" under "Property, plant and equipment" on our consolidated statements of financial position and, upon their completion, were transferred to investment properties on our consolidated statements of financial position.
-In 2009, due to a change in accounting policies, such interests were recorded as non-current assets under "Investment properties" on our consolidated statements of financial position.
-"Properties under development" on our consolidated statements of financial position represent the properties that we are developing for sale and do not include any investment properties.
-Our investment properties currently comprise commercial properties held for rental purposes and/or for capital appreciation, including office building, retail properties and carpark spaces.
-With regard to retail properties and carpark spaces on a residential project, we treat some of them as investment properties upon the completion of such properties.
-However, we have the discretion to sell these retail properties and carpark spaces when we believe sales will generate more economic return.
-Once a retail property or a carpark space is sold, it is excluded from our investment properties.
-The gains on disposals of these investment properties are recognized as "Other income and gains", and the losses on disposal of such properties are recognized as "Other operating expenses, net."
+In 2007 and 2008, before the completion of construction of these properties, such interests were recorded as non-current assets under "land use rights" or "assets under construction" under "property, plant and equipment" on our consolidated statements of financial position and, upon their completion, were transferred to investment properties on our consolidated statements of financial position.
+In 2009, due to a change in accounting policies, such interests were recorded as non-current assets under "investment properties" on our consolidated statements of financial position. "properties under development" on our consolidated statements of financial position. "properties under development" on our consolidated statements of financial position. "properties under developing for sale and do not include any investment properties.
+Our investment properties currently comprise commercial properties held for rental purposes and/or for capital appreciation, including office building, retail properties and car park spaces.
+With regard to retail properties and car park spaces on a residential project, we treat some of them as investment properties upon the completion of such properties.
+However, we have the discretion to sell these retail properties and car park spaces when we believe sales will generate more economic return.
+Once a retail property or a car park space is sold, it is excluded from our investment properties.
+The gains on disposals of these investment properties are recognized as "other income and gains", and the losses on disposal of such properties are recognized as "other operating expenses, net."

 Gains or losses arising from changes in the fair values of investment properties are included in our consolidated income statements in the year in which they arise.
-CBRE revalued our investment properties as of December 31, 2007, 2008 and 2009, respectively, on an open market, existing use basis which reflected market conditions at those dates.
-Based on such valuation, we recognized the aggregate fair market value of our investment properties on our consolidated statements of financial position, recognized fair value gains or losses on investment properties on our consolidated income statements and recognized the relevant deferred tax under "Income tax expenses" on our consolidated income statements.
+Our investment properties were revalued by CB Richard Ellis Limited as of December 31, 2008, 2009 and 2010, respectively, on an open market, existing use basis which reflected market conditions at those dates.
+Based on such valuation, we recognized the aggregate fair market value of our investment properties on our consolidated statements of financial position, recognized fair value gains or losses on investment properties on our consolidated income statements and recognized the relevant deferred tax under "income tax expenses" on our consolidated income statements.

-As of December 31, 2007, 2008 and 2009, the fair value of our investment properties was RMB3,650.9 million, RMB3,546.4 million and RMB3,501.5 million, respectively.
-For 2007, 2008 and 2009, the fair value gains/(losses) on our investment properties were RMB2,288.5 million, RMB(23.6) million and RMB60.6 million, respectively, and the relevant deferred tax for these fair value gains charged under "Income tax expenses/(credits)" on our consolidated income statements were RMB755.2 million, RMB(5.9) million and RMB15.1 million, respectively.
-Accordingly, for the same periods, net fair value gains (losses), net of deferred tax, on our investment properties were RMB1,533.3 million, RMB(17.7) million and RMB45.5 million.
+As of December 31, 2008, 2009 and 2010, the fair value of our investment properties was RMB3,546.4 million, RMB3,501.5 million and RMB3,462.0 million (US\$524.5 million), respectively.
+For 2008, 2009 and 2010, the fair value gains/(losses) on our investment properties were RMB(23.6) million, RMB60.6 million and RMB3.9 million (US\$0.6 million), respectively, and the relevant deferred tax for these fair value gains charged under "income tax expenses/(credits)" on our consolidated income statements were RMB(5.9) million, RMB15.1 million and RMB1.0 million (US\$0.2 million), respectively.
+Accordingly, for the same periods, net fair value gains (losses), net of deferred tax, on our investment properties were RMB(17.7 million), RMB45.5 million and RMB2.9 million (US\$0.4 million).